Skip to content

 A screenshot of the output of the member monitor when a user joins with the ALERT level.

-The listener listener/member_monitor.py then listens to the on_member_join event of the Discord API.
+listener/member_monitor.py listens to the on_member_join event of the Discord API.
 When someone joins, a check is made to see if their Discord ID matches any entry in the monitoring table.
-If so, an alert is sent to the invite_alert_channel_id channel and, if their level is BAN, they are also banned permanently with a generic message.
+If so, EnduraBot takes the action associated with the account's monitoring level.